There comes a point in every business’s life where it’s time to grow up.

 You’ll also want to look for inefficiencies or “frictions” in the process that make it harder to buy.
 This could be a clunky payment processor, having too many steps in the funnel, or a sales page design that makes it hard to find the “Buy Now” button.

 For in-person sales processes, you’ll want to review your sales script.
-And remember, your job is to figure out the actual issue; sometimes the sales script itself is great, but your salespeople are wandering off the reservation and going rogue.
+And remember, your job is to figure out the actual issue; sometimes the sales script itself is great, but your salespeople are wandering off track and going rogue.
 This is why organizations with multiple sales people should track conversion percentages for each individual.

 - Struggling with your sales conversion percentage?
 Check out this article HERE.